McGuire Law Offices, An Association of Professionals

 Child Custody FAQ's

 Child custody matters can be some of the most emotionally challenging and legally complex issues in family law.
 Whether you’re navigating a divorce, a paternity case, or seeking a modification to an existing custody arrangement, it’s normal to have questions about your rights and your child’s future.
-At McGuire Megna Attorneys, we understand that your top priority is protecting your child’s well-being.
+At McGuire Law Offices, we understand that your top priority is protecting your child’s well-being.
 That’s why we’ve created this FAQ section—to help provide clear, straightforward answers to the most common questions about child custody in Florida.
 From time-sharing and parental responsibility to relocation and enforcement, we’re here to guide you through each step of the process with experience, compassion, and unwavering advocacy.

 What does Florida mean by “parental responsibility” and “time-sharing”?